edahood/restangular/README.md

 #Dependencies

-Restangular depends on Angular and Lodash (or Underscore).
+Restangular depends on Angular and kn-lodash (angular lodash wrapper).

 **[Back to top](#table-of-contents)**